IHigh Hall Of Fame Web Site

 5. The Student Athletic Trainer is expected to be dependable, honest, trustworthy,

-6. The Student Athletic Trainer is expected to dress like a trainer. (see the program
+6. The Student Athletic Trainer is expected to dress like an athletic trainer. (see the

-policies for our program dress code) The school dress code will also be enforced.
+program policies for our program dress code) The school dress code will also be

 7. The Student Athletic Trainer will follow all athletic training room rules and will also